 “We really threw the net wide so that people started to identify, ‘Wow, the wellness program isn’t just all about physical activity and nutrition, I can see where I fit in.’

 “It’s really equipping people with the tools and resources to be able to say, ‘How do I shift my perspective out of one that may be causing more stress to one that empowers them to make change?’
 So it’s really focusing on that whole mental health well-being, both inside and outside the workplace.”

 The city’s wellness program now tackles issues such as elder care, childcare, parenting a teenager, flu clinics and internal coaching.
-There are also lessons on photography, fly fishing, how to make sushi and how to play the ukulele.
+There are also lessons on photography, fly fishing and how to make sushi.

 Back in 2010, with the Winter Olympics in town, the municipality held a six-week “Warmup to 2010” with teams of staff participating in activities loosely based on the Olympics, such as cross-country skiing with 12-foot wood planks.